ML4SE2022/group3/README.md

 cd ./fine_tuning
 python3 train_and_test.py
 ```
-This will run the training with the parameters provided in the script file (defaults to CodeBERT model, non-augmented dataset, Java to Python, 50000 training steps, batch size 4).
-The command also runs testing after training completes.
+This will run the training with the parameters provided in the script file (defaults to CodeBERT model, non-augmented dataset, Java to Python, 50000 training steps and batch size 4).
+The default command additionally runs testing after training completes.
 For information on changing any of the parameter values, refer to the output of `python3 train_and_test.py -h`.

 # Model Artefacts

 All models and outputs of evaluation can be found [here](https://drive.google.com/file/d/1hMEBrahXkBQ6mhLK4YXjwM0MIvajrXVb/view?usp=sharing).
 There are two folder corresponding to Java to Python Translation (JavaPython) and Python to Java Translation (PythonJava).
-Each of the zips within this folder contains the output folder of the training and testing run by `./fine_tuning/train_and_test.sh`.
+Each of the zips within this folder contains the output folder of the training and testing run by `./fine_tuning/train_and_test.py`.
 The `test_0.output` file contains the translations of the provided test set.
 In the `checkpoint-best-ppl` folder within each zip is contained the final fine-tuned model.
 To evaluate these models, use the following commands:
 ```bash
 cd ./fine_tuning
 python3 train_and_test.py -l "./out/checkpoint-best-ppl/pytorch_model.bin"
 ```
-Where `--load_model_path` should correspond to the bin file of the model that you would like to run.

 # Results